arjun2124/-HTTP-Invocation-API/README.md

 - **Spring Boot**: A framework for building Java applications quickly and easily.
 - **Spring WebFlux**: A reactive programming framework for building non-blocking applications.
 - **WebClient**: A non-blocking, reactive client for making HTTP requests.
-- **Reactor**: A library for building reactive applications in Java.
-- **Load Testing Tools**: JMeter, k6, and Gatling for performance testing.

 ## Setup Instructions